Optimystics/frapps/README.md

 - Explore the [Development Hub](https://optimystics.io/optimism-fractal-development-hub) to find ongoing projects where you can contribute
 - Connect through our [communication channels](https://optimystics.io/contact) and feel free to ask questions
 - Watch implementation videos in our [video library](https://optimystics.io/contact) to see the tools in action
+- Learn more about each of these apps and others in development in our article about [Fractal Apps](https://optimystics.io/fractal-app)

 While organized by implementation above, these components are designed for modularity and composability.
 We welcome contributions and adaptations that help communities thrive through better coordination.